 Recently, behavioural science has offered up useful insights about how individuals may respond to various financial and non-financial rewards.
 Employers should use the lessons from behavioural science when designing, implementing and communicating its reward package.
 Find out more in our report Show me the money!
 The behavioural science of reward.

 Because there are various elements to reward, it’s important to think about the appropriate mix of base to variable pay, fixed to flexible benefits, financial and non-financial rewards to meet the needs of both the organisation and its employees.

 When making decisions about how to reward and recognise people’s contribution, it’s important to recognise the people risks involved.
-Employers operating overseas should also consider whether to set reward centrally or allow each region or subsidiary develop its own approach - see our factsheet on international and expatriate reward.
+Employers operating overseas should also consider whether to set reward centrally or allow each region or subsidiary develop its own approach.

 Organisations should establish a reward strategy that clearly articulates the aims of the various reward elements and how they are integrated.
 A reward strategy reflects the organisation’s values, so it’s important that appropriate communications explain to staff what behaviours and performances the organisation is rewarding, how, why and when.
 This may include employee education so that staff understand the benefits on offer, especially if the level of coverage varies.
 Employers also need to have measures in place to assess the impact of their reward strategy on people and performance.

 Pay structures provide a framework for valuing jobs and understanding how they relate to one another within the organisation and to the external labour market.

 Our Reward management surveys show that a wide range of pay structures exist linked to varying organisational needs and objectives, including: